privacyguides/privacyguides.org/docs/os/macos-overview.md

 System Integrity Protection makes critical file locations read-only to protect against modification from malicious code.
 This is on top of the hardware-based Kernel Integrity Protection that keeps the kernel from being modified in-memory.

 #### Application Security

+### App Revocation Checks

+macOS performs online OCSP checks using HTTPS encryption when you open an app to verify whether an app contains known malware, and whether the developer’s signing certificate is revoked.

+We recommend against blocking these checks.

 ##### App Sandbox